 We have 4 large fields (20+ acres) and 7 smaller paddocks available for turn out.
 When a horse arrives, we ascertain its previous turn out history and work with the owner to decide which turn out situation will be the best for that individual horse.
 Most privately owned horses are turned out in the smaller paddocks alone or with one companion.
 Most horses are turned out every night, weather permitting.
 If there is an unusual turn out need, we will work with the owner to do what is best for the individual horse.

 What are the veterinarian and farrier arrangements for the horses?

-The Chatham Animal Clinic, home to Drs.
-Paul Erwin and Melissa Smith, is located on Pruden Street about a quarter mile from campus.
-Doctors Erwin and Smith are available 24 hours a day for emergencies, and are frequently on campus for routine care.
+The Chatham Animal Clinic, home to Dr. Paul Erwin, is located on Pruden Street about a quarter mile from campus.
+Doctor Erwin is available 24 hours a day for emergencies, and is frequently on campus for routine care.
 We employ two farriers, both Certified Journeymen.
 One farrier is here each week and one is always on call for emergencies.

 What health records do I need before I bring my horse to school?

 The boarding contract goes into detail about the vaccinations needed before bringing a horse onto campus.
-(The horse will need a current negative Coggins Test.)
-Once here, all horses are vaccinated for Flu/Rhino and de-wormed every three months.
+Please contact the stable manager, Carolyn Meyer, for further information.